 Instead of protein concentrates or isolates, we use egg whites.
 Egg whites are simply pasteurized and dried before becoming protein powder.
 Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for people with sensitive stomachs.
 Egg whites are low in fiber, low-FODMAP, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.

 Switch to drink wholesome.

-Sick of protein powders that upset your stomach?
-Switch to drink wholesome.
+Our protein powders are additive-free, dairy-free, and made with real foods, not protein isolates.
+They are perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
 Our happy customers include people with Candidiasis, Crohn’s, diverticulitis, gastritis, gastroparesis, GERD, lactose intolerance, leaky gut, IBS, IBD, SIBO, and ulcerative colitis.
 Order samples to see if our vanilla protein powder is right for you.